A moratorium is in effect on adding information from Fire and Blood until December 20th.

-Battle of Yunkai
+Battle near Yunkai

-|Battle of Yunkai|
+|Battle near Yunkai|

-|Result||Liberation of Yunkai|
+|Result||Liberation of Yunkai slave population|

 Daenerys's host numbers 10,000 Unsullied and several thousand ill-trained armed freedmen.
 Her forces are stronger both numerically and qualitatively and could easily defeat the Yunkai army.
 Nevertheless Daenerys, worrying about the cost, extends an invitation to the slavers and the leaders of the sellsword companies to meet with her separately, trying to turn the sellswords over to her side and lure the Wise Masters of Yunkai to release the city's slaves without a fight.

 The attack is launched a few hours after midnight, and the Stormcrows attack the enemy in the rear, as promised.
-The Second Sons are too drunk to fight and are unable to support the slave army.
+The Second Sons are too drunk from wine to fight and are unable to support the slave army.
 Surrounded from all directions, the Yunkish troops break and throw down their weapons, while the sellswords yield.